-English 101AX was created by the English Department in late 2018 and began officially running from the Fall 2019 semester.
+English 101AX was created by the English Department in late 2018 and began officially in Fall 2019.
 The 6-unit course is made up of the base 4-unit English 101A course and a 2-unit “X” course.
-Students who enroll in this “course” will actually see two courses on their schedule, but it is considered one course.
-The content covered in this 6-unit course is exactly the same as a traditional English 101A course but with more time in which to cover specific skill sets.
+Students who enroll will see two courses on their schedule, although English 101AX is considered one course.
+The content covered in this 6-unit course is the same as a traditional English 101A course but with more time to cover specific skills.

 What if I (still) have questions about the English 101A and/or English 101AX course?

 You should contact either professor Rakesh Swamy or professor Kerrie Kawasaki-Hull for more information as both are the designated coordinators for the courses, and they can help answer your questions.